PrincetonUniversity/hpc_beginning_workshop/01_cluster/README.md

 pwd
 ```

-Create a file called `matrix_inverse.py` with the following contents on your **local machine** by copying and the pasting or by cloning this GitHub repo:
+On your **local machine**, create a file called `matrix_inverse.py` with the contents below by either copying and the pasting or by cloning this GitHub repo:

 ```python
 import numpy as np